mellaurie/tone/pages/02.tone21/01.overview/_important-reminders/alert.md

 ---

 ## New Cohort!
-* This course is scheduled to begin Tuesday, May 19, 2020.
+* This course is scheduled to begin Friday, February 12, 2021.